Nancy L. Younken was born on Jan. 23, 1854 near Ryerson Station, Greene County, the daughter of Charles L. and Nancy (Henry) Younken.

 ~ Daughter Maude (Barnett) Carney ~

-The Carneys made their home in Hundred, Wetzel County, WV, and were members of the Cameron United Methodist Church.
-Maude also was a founding member of the Hundred chapter of the Woman's Society of Christian Service (WSCS).
+Maude survived her husband by an extraordinary 56 years, more than half of a century.
+As a widow, she moved back to her hometown of Cameron and later in Hundred, Wetzel County.
+She was a member of the Cameron United Methodist Church.
+She also was a founding member of the Hundred chapter of the Woman's Society of Christian Service (WSCS).

 She passed away at home on March 24, 1972, age 89.
 Burial was in Cameron Cemetery following a funeral service led by Rev. Sherman Davidson.
 At her death, said the Wetzel Republican, Maude was survived by seven grandchildren and 13 great-grandchildren.